BlueBrain/BlueCelluLab/docs/source/dependencies.rst

 Modern Linux systems will have Python 2.7 installed.
 However, CSCS viz still has Python 2.6 as default.

-Python 3.0 is not supported yet.
-This will be implemented once BluePy and its dependencies support Python 3.0.

 Make sure you're using a recent version of pip.
 It's best to run ::